cwaldburger/loseorpay-web/README.md

 **2. When does this stop?
 How do I get out of my commitment?**

 We really don't want you to give up and therefore it's quite pricey - only after you do not lose weight in four consecutive weeks, we cancel your account and commitment.
-We want your weight to drop - not your to drop out!
+We want your weight to drop - not you to drop out!

 Also, if you reach a healthy BMI - anything between 18.5 and 24.9 – you can quit at any time.
-We also don't want you to drop below 18.5 and we'll automatically suggest to eat a more if you get too close to the lower threshold and update your shopping list.
+We also don't want you to drop below 18.5 and we'll automatically suggest to eat more if you get too close to the lower threshold and update your shopping list.

 **3. Can I export my data?**